Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/programming/js_variables.md

 +++
 title = 'JS Variables'
 linkTitle = 'JS Variables'
-description = 'Written by Candy' weight = 0
-draft = false
+description = 'Within heropacks, we utilize vars, a keyword that automatically detects the data type you provide to it.' weight = 0 draft = false
 +++